 Pathologic specimens are graded using the Gleason score, which is the sum of the most prevalent and second most prevalent types of dysplasia, each on a scale of 1 to 5, with 5 being the most dysplastic.

 Transrectal ultrasonography (TRUS) is often intially performed in order to detect abnormalities and to guide biopsy, usually following an abnormal PSA level or DRE.

 Ultrasound is used to direct biopsy of suspicious, hypoechoic regions, usually in the peripheral zone.
 Because of the high incidence of multifocality, systematic sextant biopsies are recommended.

 On ultrasound, prostate cancer is usually seen as a hypoechoic lesion (60-70%) in the peripheral zone of the gland, but can be hyperechoic or isoechoic (30-40% of lesions).

 Transrectal ultrasound is also the modality of choice for directing brachytherapy seeds into the prostate gland.

 The primary indication for MRI of the prostate is in the evaluation of prostate cancer, after a ultrasound guided prostate biopsy has confirmed cancer in order to determine if there is extracapsular extension 1-2,4.
 Increasingly MRI is also being used to detect and localize cancer when the PSA is persistently elevated, but routine TRUS biopsy is negative.
-Both the American College of Radiology (ACR) amd European Society of Uroradiology (ESUR) adocate the use of multi-parametric-MRI in prostate imaging.20
+Both the American College of Radiology (ACR) and European Society of Uroradiology (ESUR) advocate the use of multiparametric-MRI in prostate imaging 20.

 - using a endorectal coil, on T2-weighted images prostate cancer usually appears as a region of low signal within a normally high signal peripheral zone1,13

 - most significant cancers occur along the posterior portion of the gland abutting the rectum